Top Incentive Compensation Management Software Vendors

 SCaaS solutions are built for enterprises, offering custom reporting, powerful workflow automation, ETL, and third-party API integrations.

 This category of sales compensation software emerged in response to hard-to-use Legacy SPM platforms.
-The term “spiffy” is meant in a good way: these are good-looking and well-designed toolkits.
+We like to call them “spiffy startups”, and we mean “spiffy” in a good way: these are good-looking and well-designed toolkits.
 These startups promise to simplify the formula-building process with slick UIs, improved data integration, and more straightforward plan builders.

 These solutions work well with Small to Mid-Market organizations.
 They enable sales compensation analysts to administer plans themselves with fewer roadblocks and errors.
 However, they will often struggle with the complex needs of a globally dispersed enterprise sales team.